Cap-and-Invest (Washington state): Impact of Initiative 2117

-At the 2024 meeting of the North American Carbon World, Director of the Washington State Department of Ecology, Laura Watson, suggested that the result of the reason for the sudden drop in settlement price for carbon allowances in the first auction of the year was a result of the initiative getting on the ballot.
+At the 2024 meeting of the North American Carbon World, Director of the Washington State Department of Ecology, Laura Watson, suggested that the reason for the sudden drop in settlement price for carbon allowances in the first auction of the year was a result of the initiative getting on the ballot.

 Analysts expected the first auction after I-2117 was voted down to see a significant increase in settlement price.
 These predictions were based on both the sizeable margin of defeat for the initiative and on the current price for allowances on secondary markets.
+On election night, secondary market prices jumped $10 to approximately $60.
 However, the December 2024 auction settled at only $40.26 with a bid-to-cover ratio of 1.15.
 Data showed that compliance entities were generally participating in lower numbers than expected, despite projections that there is an overall shortfall of allowances.